How to Balance Screen Time and Story Time in a Digital Age

 Let Them Take the Lead

-Reading to a 1–4 year old isn’t about finishing the book, it’s about making it an experience.
+Reading to a 1–4-year-old isn’t about finishing the book; it’s about making it an experience.
 Let them turn the pages.
 Let them point at the pictures.
-Let them say the words they recognise.
+Let them say the words they recognize.
 The more involved they feel, the more they’ll want to do it.